Scientific Name

 How to Grow and Care

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
-They require gritty free-draining soil with added organic material and low to moderate watering.
-The beautiful caudiciform species are prone to rot and should be watered very sparingly.
-Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency and mix into the watering can for application.
+They require gritty, free-draining soil with added organic material and low to moderate watering.
+The beautiful caudiciform species are prone to rot and should be sparingly watered.
+Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency and mixed into the watering can for application.
 Anacampseros is an excellent plant for container growing.
 It always looks good and stays small.
 It looks fine in a cold greenhouse and frame.
 It does well outdoors in raised beds and terraces as well.

 See more at How to Grow and Care for Anacampseros.